HICAI-ZJU/SciKnowEval/README.md

 The <b>Sci</b>entific <b>Know</b>ledge <b>Eval</b>uation (<b>SciKnowEval</b>) benchmark for Large Language Models (LLMs) is inspired by the profound principles outlined in the “<i>Doctrine of the Mean</i>” from ancient Chinese philosophy.
 This benchmark is designed to assess LLMs based on their proficiency in **Studying Extensively**, **Enquiring Earnestly**, **Thinking Profoundly**, **Discerning Clearly**, and **Practicing Assiduously**.
 Each of these dimensions offers a unique perspective on evaluating the capabilities of LLMs in handling scientific knowledge.

-## ✨ Acknowledgements

-Special thanks to the authors of [LlaSMol: Advancing Large Language Models for Chemistry with a Large-Scale, Comprehensive, High-Quality Instruction Tuning Dataset](https://github.com/OSU-NLP-Group/LLM4Chem), and the organizers of the [AI4S Cup - LLM Challenge](https://bohrium.dp.tech/competitions/3793785610?tab=datasets) for their inspiring work.

-The sections evaluating molecular generation in [`evaluation/utils/generation.py`](./evaluation/utils/generation.py), as well as [`evaluation/utils/relation_extraction.py`](./evaluation/utils/relation_extraction.py), are grounded in their research.
-Grateful for their valuable contributions ☺️!

 ## 🆕 News

 - **\[Feb 2024\]** We released the [SciKnowEval benchmark](https://huggingface.co/datasets/Kehua/SciKnowEval) on Huggingface 🤗.